mit6874/mit6874.github.io/tutorials/jupyter-tutorial.md

 permalink: /tutorials/jupyter-tutorial/
 ---

-In this class, we will use [Jupyter notebooks](http://jupyter.org/) for the assignments.
-Jupyter notebooks provide an web browser-based programming enviroment where you can execude code in pieces, display the output figure, and annotate in Markdown *in situ*.
+In this class, we will use [Jupyter notebooks](https://jupyter.org/) for the assignments.
+Jupyter notebooks provide an web browser-based programming enviroment where you can execude code in blocks, display the output figure, and annotate in Markdown *in situ*.
 With these properties, it's been widely used in the scientific community to make research project reproducible.

 ## Set up a Jupyter server

 A jupyter server is a hub that can host many notebook instances.

-#### On Google Cloud
+### On Google Cloud

-Please refer to our another [tutorial](https://github.com/mit6874/mit6874.github.io/blob/master/tutorials/google-cloud-tutorial.md).
+Please refer to the official [Google Cloud tutorial](https://cloud.google.com/datalab/docs/quickstart).

-#### If you can't use Google Cloud
+### On your local machine

 First you should install jupyter by: